Steven-HDQ/Data-visualization-of-crimes-in-Boston/README.md

-# If you cannot see some plot images, please download the HTML to preview the results and details.
+# If you cannot see some plot images, please download the HTML file to preview the results and details.